e88z4/mangabook/README.md

 - **NEW:** Support for large manga volumes through robust navigation handling
 - **NEW:** Options to use either standard or enhanced builders
 - **NEW:** Proper cover handling and epubcheck validation
+- **NEW:** Official MangaDex volume cover integration - uses the correct cover art for each volume
+- **NEW:** Canonical Kobo collection folders for easy device upload - organizes all .kepub.epub files in one place

 ## Requirements